 Add a tag to tag specific activities from this range

-These are the applications that installed by business users in your organization request permission to access user information and data and sign in on behalf of the user in other cloud apps, such as Office 365, G Suite and Salesforce.
+These are the applications that installed by business users in your organization request permission to access user information and data and sign in on behalf of the user in other cloud apps, such as Microsoft 365, G Suite and Salesforce.
 When users install these apps, they often click accept without closely reviewing the details in the prompt, including granting permissions to the app.

 You’ll have the capability to ban and revoke access to these apps.

-Many users grant access to their Office 365, G-Suite and Salesforce corporate accounts when trying to access an OAuth application.
+Many users grant access to their Microsoft 365, G-Suite and Salesforce corporate accounts when trying to access an OAuth application.
 The issue arises is that IT has usually had no visibility into these applications or what the risk level associated is.
 Cloud App Security gives you the capability to discover the OAuth applications your users have installed and which corporate account they’re using to login.
 Once you discover which OAuth apps are being used by which account, you can allow or ban access right in the portal.